 holds a master's degree in English and has written on a variety of health and science topics for numerous medical publishers and corporate and government clients.

 is a sports broadcaster working primarily as a play-by-play announcer for ESPN International on NBA and NFL telecasts.
-He also hosts a weekly sports talk radio show "The Front Row" that can be heard on the Internet at cyberstationusa.com.
+He also hosted a weekly sports talk radio show "The Front Row" on the Internet at cyberstationusa.com.

 Alia Bucciarelli, MS

 is a freelance health writer and editor who holds a master's degree in health communication from Tufts University School of Medicine.

 writes regularly for national and regional publications on health and environmental science.
 She holds a masters degree from Boston University in science journalism.